VashingMachine/sample-form/README.md

 # sample-form

 This sample application serves as a interview task.
-I am sending this task through zip package, but the entire codebase is on my private repository.
-I have even created pipeline for building and testing this project.

 ## Requirements